 Which, how, when?

-Comparisons with visiting Angkor are inevitable thanks to the sheer size of the site and the variations in style due to several centuries worth of building — but at Angkor individual sites are generally larger and less numerous.
-Unless you're waiting round for dawn or dusk or are a fanatic for religious architecture there are very few Bagan sites that will keep your attention for more than 30 minutes or so, thus a full day tour could easily include 20 sites — now that will test your temple tolerance levels.
+Comparisons of Bagan with visiting Angkor are inevitable thanks to the sheer size of the site, but at Angkor individual temples are frequently larger and less numerous.
+Unless you're waiting round for dawn or dusk, or are a fanatic for religious architecture, there are very few individual Bagan sites that will keep your attention for more than 30 minutes or so.

 Among Bagan's monasteries, pagodas, temples, chedis and stupas, certain stand out due to their unique architectural style or by virtue of their size alone.
 To the uninitiated, however, we confess that a lot of them really do look very similar.
 Possibly the most impressive feature at Bagan will be the overall views of the temples, with hundreds of stupa spires emerging from the acacias and palms dotting the plain as far as the horizon.
 This is something you'll never get at Angkor as there are too many tall trees.